the9grounds/AE-Additions/src/main/resources/assets/ae2additions/ae2guide/super_storage_cell.md

 ---
 # Super Storage Cell

-The Super Storage Cell is a very power cell, which allows you to store fluids, items, chemicals, etc in the same cell.
+The Super Storage Cell is a very powerful cell, which allows you to store fluids, items, chemicals, etc in the same cell.
 You no longer need a cell for fluids, a cell for items and so on.

 <Row>
 ![Terminal](assets/super_storage_cell/example_terminal.png)